 The comoving number density of halos with mass in the range $[M, M+\de M] $ is given by:

-Equation~\eqref{eq:hmf} is known as the differential halo mass function, where $\rho_{\rm m}$ is the comoving cosmic mean matter density, $\nu$ is the peak-height, and the function $\nu f(\nu)$ is known as the multiplicity function.
-The peak-height $\nu$ is a measure of how rare a halo is and is defined as $\nu=\delta_{\rm c}/\sigma(M, z)$, where $\delta_{\rm c}$ is the critical density for spherical halo collapse extrapolated to $z=0$~\citep{peebles2020large} and $\sigma^2(M, z)$ is the mass variance at redshift $z$, which can be expressed in terms of the linear matter power spectrum $P_{\rm m}(k,z)$ as:
+Equation~\eqref{eq:hmf} is known as the differential halo mass function, where $\rho_{\rm m}$ is the comoving cosmic mean matter density, $\nu$ is the peak height, and the function $\nu f(\nu)$ is known as the multiplicity function.
+The peak height $\nu$ is a measure of how rare a halo is and is defined as $\nu=\delta_{\rm c}/\sigma(M, z)$, where $\delta_{\rm c}$ is the critical density for spherical halo collapse extrapolated to $z=0$~\citep{peebles2020large} and $\sigma^2(M, z)$ is the mass variance at redshift $z$, which can be expressed in terms of the linear matter power spectrum $P_{\rm m}(k,z)$ as:

 where $R(M)= \left[3\,M\,/\,(4\,\pi\,\rho_{\rm m})\right]^{1/3} $ is the Lagrangian radius of a sphere containing the mass $M$, and $W(k\,R)$ is the top-hat filter in $k$-space.